 Autism Central Hub offer guidance to families, carers and personal assistants of autistic people, including groups and one-to-one sessions.
 They are commissioned by NHS England and in the Midlands, the charities Contact & Ambitious about Autism run Autism Central’s programmes.

-Autism Kids Worcestershire - A closed Facebook group.
+Autism Kids Worcestershire - a closed Facebook group.
 A friendly and welcoming group for parents and carers of children with Autism spectrum disorders that live within Worcestershire.

-Dizz Kidz - A group for children with dyspraxia/DCD.
+Dizz Kidz - a group for children with dyspraxia/DCD.
 Sports club for dyspraxia and autism (5 to 18 years)

 Malvern